ShashankSubramanian/adaptive-selfsupervision-pinns/README.md

-## adaptive-selfsupervision-pinns
+## Adaptive self-supervision for PINNs
-This repository contains PyTorch code to run adaptive resampling strategies for physics informed neural networks.
+This repository contains PyTorch code to run adaptive resampling strategies for the self-supervision loss term in physics informed neural networks.

-## training
+## Run scripts
 The config options for any PDE system can be set in config/pinns.yaml.
 See the default config for all possible options; specific configs for the poisson and (steady state) advection-diffusion configs are set.